BuildForSDGCohort2/Ecargo/README.md

 <b>Why</b>

-The problem we set out to solve is that of <b>The need to revitalize and improve Africa's Cargo/Shippment industry and make it more attractive and flexible with the intension of generating more income without discouraging clients.</b>
+The problem we set out to solve is that of <b>the need to revitalize and improve Africa's cargo/Shipment industry, and thus make it more attractive and flexible with the intension of generating more income without discouraging clients.</b>

 <b>How much impact the product could have in its stated SDG.</b></br>

-A core mission of E-Cargo is to cause impact on the environment.
+A core mission of E-Cargo is to create a positive impact on the environment.
 Sustainability is in the DNA of the entire project. </br>
-In the end, we want to sustain cargo owners and drivers in business by creating easy access to clients, it's a field of creating employement.</br>
+In the end, we want to sustain cargo owners and drivers in business by creating easy access to clients, and creating employment.</br>
-Travelling a long journey with small quantity of load is a lost in revenue, while don't we give access to other shippers along the same route?
+Travelling a long journey with a small quantity of goods means lost revenue.
+Why don't we give access to other shippers along the same route?
-The end result is that clients can plan their loads more holistically.</br>
+The end result is that clients can plan the shipment of their goods more holistically.</br>

 <b>The launch of E-Cargo will create new avenues for carriers and shippers to achieve their goals.</b></br>